cid-harvard/vis-toolkit/REFERENCE.md

 **Note:**

-* `title` property allows to create a new element to show tiltips
+* `title` property allows to create a new element to show tooltips

 ### `items.marks`